It’s easy to forget that your users may have never done this before.

 Peggy sat at the front of a small courtroom, and a line had formed to speak to her.
-Not knowing with certainty that I was waiting in the correct line, I poked my head around the line to ask politely if this is a line for potential jurors.
-Peggy didn’t even look up from her current task and said “line’s over there.”
+Not knowing with certainty that I was waiting in the correct line, I poked my head around the line to ask politely if this was a line for potential jurors.
+Peggy didn’t even look up from her current task and said “Line’s over there.”
 It wasn’t outright grumpy, but there was more than a sliver of condescension packed behind her smile.

 I sheepishly took my place at the end of the line.

-Watching how others interacted with her, I readied myself for the questions: “Name?
+Watching how others interacted with her, I readied myself for the question: “Name?
 Juror Number?
 Daytime Phone Number?”
 No sweat: now that I knew how it was going to go, I could relax a bit.

-When my time to talk to Peggy rolled up, she glanced me up and down and said (with a smile) “somebody didn’t read my note.”
+When my time to talk to Peggy rolled up, she glanced me up and down and said (with a smile) “Somebody didn’t read my note.”

 Shoot.
-I was ready with my name, juror number and daytime phone number, yet here Peggy was throwing a wrench into the gears.
+I was ready with my name, juror number, and daytime phone number, yet here Peggy was throwing a wrench into the gears.
 I stammered “I… think I read everything that was sent to me…” and trailed off with sincere hope that she’d elaborate.

-“No shorts in the courtroom” she said with a half-smile, making eye contact with my left kneecap.
+“No shorts in the courtroom,” she said with a half-smile, making eye contact with my left kneecap.